jwt625/jwt625.github.io/_posts/2024-10-01-yapping-on-ebeam-lithography.md

 Another way to think about the wavelength or resolution ability of these tens of kV electrons is, 1 eV photons are around 1 um wavelength, so 10 keV photons would be 0.1 nm wavelength, pretty close to the calculation above.
 The reason why no one uses gamma rays for photolitho is probably they are hard to generate, and photons do not interact with each other except indirectly via atoms or nonlinear dielectrics, or high enough energy to have quantum electrodynamics shit going.
 People are already using mirrors for 13.5 nm photon EUV photolitho instead of lenses because of transmission loss, and those mirrors have crazy specs (the YouTube channel Asianometry has a series of videos (e.g.: [ASML's High-NA EUV Lithography: A 2024 Update](https://www.youtube.com/watch?v=UdcFpjgCnP8)) about EUV and they are very informative).
 Gamma rays would mostly just pass through things, and happily ionizing stuff along the way.

 Ok back to ebeam.
 Electrons are used for many things even before [its discovery](https://www.britannica.com/science/atom/Discovery-of-electrons) in 1897, before which electron beams would only be called [cathode rays](https://en.wikipedia.org/wiki/Cathode_ray).
 They are nice in many ways, it is "free" (heat up a metal enough and electrons would run out of it, see thermionic emission), it is charged, which means it's easy to manipulate with electric and magnetic field, and it interacts with stuff like generating fluorescence light.
 Thus the cathode ray tube for display, and scanning electron microscopy for seeing small stuff.
-As I elarnt recently, some ebeam litho equipments actually work more like a display, and it's called shaped beam.
+As I learnt recently, some ebeam litho equipments actually work more like a display, and it's called shaped beam.

 ![ebeam_evolution](/assets/images/2024/ebeam/ebeam_litho_evolution.png)